 2. Local Bank Marketing Ideas Inspired by Other Markets

-In other words, targeting local marketing ideas for banks to the right consumers isn’t just important—it’s legally imperative.
+In other words, when brainstorming banking ideas to get new customers, targeting local marketing ideas for banks to the right consumers isn’t just important—it’s legally imperative.
 Luckily, local community banks aren’t the only businesses with this concern.
 Other professionals are struggling to meet consumers at the intersection of what they want and what they can afford.
 There’s great marketing insight to be gained from analyzing these local industries—especially real estate.

-Here are just a few local bank marketing ideas you can “borrow ” from the real estate market:
+Here are just a few marketing ideas for banks you can “borrow ” from the real estate market:

 - Dig Into Demographics.
 Real estate apps also share key demographics on specific school districts and areas.
 Are there areas with high ESL populations?
 Use marketing templates to customize brochures, banners, and other ads easily to reach consumers in their first language.

 - Virtual Open House.
-VR headsets are more popular than ever and savvy real estate agents are cashing in on the craze.
+VR headsets are more popular than ever and savvy real estate marketing experts are cashing in on the craze.
 Do the same by creating a virtual open house to promote a new bank branch opening.

 Want to get more local marketing ideas for banks?
 Don’t be shy—talk to your connections in the real estate industry.
 Ask them about the trends they’ve noticed.
 How have they adapted to their local markets?
 Share your insights and bounce ideas off of each other.
 You’ll be amazed at what you learn!

-3. Begin a Lifelong Relationship with a Single Note
+3. Banking Ideas to Get New Customers: Begin a Lifelong Relationship with a Single Note

 Conducted in 2015, the FDIC National Survey of Unbanked and Underbanked Households revealed some startling statistics: